hyoohub/hello-world/README.md

 Hello githubbers!
 My name is Jin, and I am a product designer who helps people affected by illness.
-Looking forward to collaborate with you all!
+Looking forward to collaborating with you all!